trex-paxos/trex-paxos-jvm/README.md

 3. For each slot the leader selects the `V` that was associated with the highest `N` value from a majority of responses.
 If there was no value known at that slot by a majority then the new leader can safely use its own command value `V` at that slot.
 4. For each slot the leader sends fresh `accept(S,N',V)` messages with chosen command `V` using its own higher `N'` for each slot.

-If you have been previously studied Paxos that description says that the leader takeover protocol is to run the full algorithm for many slots.
+That description says that the leader takeover protocol is to run the full algorithm for many slots.
+This can happen in parallel for many slots.
 The only question is what is the range of slots that we need to recover.
-This is the range of slots tht any previous leader has attempted to fix.
+It is the range of slots up to the maximum slot any node has journalled a value.
-A value is only fixed at a slot if a majority of nodes have journaled it.
-Clearly, one node in any majority must have journaled the value.
-We can ask a majority of nodes and use the max value.
+We can ask a majority of nodes the highest slot at which they have accepted a value.

 This library uses code similar to the following for the `prepare` message and its acknowledgement: